Lennin5/Latest-Component-Changed-VSC/README.md

 ## Usage

 1. Install the extension from the Visual Studio Code Marketplace.
-2. Run the "Run My Extension" command from the command palette (Ctrl+Shift+P or Cmd+Shift+P on macOS).
+2. The latest changed component will be displayed in the Visual Studio Code status bar automatically.
-3. The latest changed component will be displayed in the Visual Studio Code status bar.
+3. Compatibility and personal use with conventional commit environment

 ## Configuration